carpentries/instructor-training/_episodes/20-checkout.md

 with representatives from specific Carpentries committees or subcommunities, or to address a theme of special interest to our community.

-When signing up on the [Etherpad][discussion], be sure to examine the description of your event carefully.
+When signing up on the [Community Discussion Etherpad][discussion], be sure to examine the description of your event carefully.
 Also, **take care to double check the time zone**, and mark your calendar after signing up!
 At the time of the event, the Zoom link may be found at the top of the Etherpad.